 Qualitative and quantitative information about the transferor’s continuing involvement with transferred financial assets that provides financial statement users with sufficient information to assess the reasons for the continuing involvement and the risks related to the transferred financial assets to which the transferor continues to be exposed after the transfer and the extent that the transferor’s risk profile has changed as a result of the transfer (including, but not limited to, credit risk, interest rate risk, and other risks), including:

-(1) The total principal amount outstanding, the amount that has been derecognized, and the amount that continues to be recognized in the statement of financial position.
+(1) The total original principal amount, the amount that has been derecognized, and the outstanding amount that continues to be recognized in the statement of financial position.
+The percentage of original principal held in the company group and the percentage of derecognized principal held by related parties.

 (2) The terms of any arrangements that could require the transferor to provide financial support (for example, liquidity arrangements and obligations to purchase assets) to the transferee or its beneficial interest holders, including a description of any events or circumstances that could expose the transferor to loss and the amount of the maximum exposure to loss.